Brad Stevens, LeBron James Have High Praise For Marcus Smart After Game 2 Win

 “His ability to play multiple positions, but they put the ball in his hands and they trust him to take plays for others,” James said after the game.
 “He has a really uncanny ability to get into the lane and either creates for himself or create for others, and he did that tonight with nine assists and also had some offensive rebounds … he’s been very productive for their ballclub.”

-Smart will continue with his uncanny ability Saturday when the C’s travel to Cleveland for Game 3.
+Smart will look to provide a similar boost Saturday when the C’s travel to Cleveland for Game 3.

 Powered by WordPress.com VIP